unsip/organize-media-files/README.md

 ============
 1. Create documentation.
 2. Test more formats.
-3. Make output more readable.
-4. Fix config-picking logic.
-5. Make a package.
+3. Make a package.
-6. Add bash-completion for patterns.
+4. Add bash-completion for patterns.

 Some warnings for future
 ============
 1. OMF dispatching files using pathlib.Path(pattern-specified-path).
 Such behavior can lead to usage misunderstandings.
-2. It's up to user to write pattern correctly.
-Wry pattern is a user fault, not omf's.
-But in case omf extracting wrong metafields - have to fix `METADATA_FIELDS` list in core_varaibles.py.